Divorce

 Minneapolis Divorce Attorney

-Serving Clients in Hennepin, Anoka, Ramsey, Washington, Dakota, Scott & Carver Counties
+Experienced Divorce Lawyer Serving Clients in Hennepin, Anoka, Ramsey, Washington, Dakota, Scott & Carver Counties, MN

 Brian Sobol of Sobol Family Law learned as an undergraduate student in psychology that next to the death of a spouse, parent, or child, nothing is more emotional than divorce.
-Brian understands the emotions you are going through, but more often than not, emotions result in high conflict, and high conflict fuels large legal bills.
+As experienced divorce attorneys in Minneapolis, we understand the emotions you are going through, but more often than not, emotions result in high conflict, and high conflict fuels large legal bills.

-Brian is pragmatic and understands that trying to manage emotions and expectations will help you achieve an equitable result without an exorbitant cost.
-At the same time, when settlement is not possible, Brian is uniquely skilled to litigate your interests, having achieved recognition as one of the top divorce attorneys in Minnesota, with a national reputation – certified by the National Board of Trial Advocacy in Family Law; rated by Chambers & Partners Band 1 – Family/Matrimonial: High Net Worth Minnesota; and was invited in 2014 to become a Diplomate in the American College of Family Trial Lawyers, a by invitation only group of 100 of the top family law trial lawyers in the American Academy of Matrimonial Lawyers.
+Brian is pragmatic and understands that managing emotions and expectations will help you achieve an equitable result without an exorbitant cost.
+At the same time, when settlement is not possible, Brian is uniquely skilled to litigate your interests, having achieved recognition as one of the top divorce attorneys in Minnesota with a national reputation.
+Certified by the National Board of Trial Advocacy in Family Law, he is rated by Chambers & Partners Band 1 for Family/Matrimonial: High Net Worth Minnesota, and was invited in 2014 to become a Diplomate in the American College of Family Trial Lawyers, a by-invitation-only group of 100 of the top family law trial attorneys in the American Academy of Matrimonial Lawyers.

 Apart from custody and parenting time, which is much more subjective, divorce itself is essentially math – valuing your assets and cash flow, analyzing any non-marital claims, analyzing your spending and lifestyle, and creating balance sheets to equitably divide your estate.
-Few have the grasp and understanding of the mathematics of divorce as does Brian.
+Few have the grasp and understanding of the mathematics of divorce as Brian does.
 He has been involved in valuations and division of marital estates as large as nine figures but is equally adept at smaller estates.
-He had been involved in determining the valuation and division of large national and international businesses and has substantial experience with startup venture capital entities – a challenge especially early in the start-up life of a company perhaps years away from becoming a marketable venture.
+He has been involved in determining the valuation and division of large national and international businesses and has substantial experience with startup venture capital entities – a challenge especially early in the startup life of a company perhaps years away from becoming a marketable venture.
 He has also created law in tracing non-marital claims.

 Award-Winning Representation